List of Major League Baseball mascots: Dandy

 Dandy was a short-lived mascot of the New York Yankees.
-He was a large pinstriped bird-like mascot that sported a Yankees hat.
+He was a large pinstriped cartoon mascot that sported a Yankees hat.
 He had a mustache that gave him an appearance similar to that of former Yankee pitcher Sparky Lyle or Thurman Munson.
 His name was a play on the classic American folk song "Yankee Doodle Dandy".
 He appeared at the start of the 1980 season and was so unpopular that he was quickly canceled.
-Dandy was beaten up by fans who didn't want a mascot, and quit, leading to the elimination of the character as the Yankees chose not to replace him.
+Dandy was beaten up by fans who did not want a mascot, and quit, leading to the elimination of the character as the Yankees chose not to replace him.
+The retirement was also due to Munson's death in a plane crash, due to the mascot's similar appearance to him.

 Along with this experiment, the Yankees briefly had mascots resembling ballpark food (plus Yankees hats on top) during the mid-1990s.
 Outside of these two occasions, the Yankees have not had an official mascot or cheerleading squad roam the stands or perform on the field, although the late Freddy Schuman has served as an unofficial promoter in the stands for decades, and a squirrel appearing on the field has brought inspiration as a mascot for the team.
-As of 2021, Bronxie the Rally Turtle serves as the Yankees' current unofficial mascot.
+In 2021, Bronxie the Rally Turtle served as the Yankees' unofficial mascot.